DeckerSU/komodo-qt/README.md

 ### Version History ###

+- **Alpha Build 16** (notes)

+	During investigate issues with syncing new blocks and some errors during sending and receiving transactions we decided to hide Build 16 binaries from public, until all issues will be solved.
+Seems, we need to revert global changes with Wallet and Wallet DB related classes.
+We are working on this and will release new build as fast as possible.
+Currently you can use latest build from releases section.

 - **Alpha Build 16** (1/23/2018)

 	This is important / *singnificant release* with some major changes, because of this all standart functions needs to be re-tested with increased attention.